 Where we work

-CREE works where we have a history and trusted relationship with a CREE Project Manager.
+CREE works where we have a history and trusted relationship with a CREE Project Director.
 Cultivating community relationships takes time and resources, therefore, we only work where we know a local environmental leader and we let this relationship dictate the global span of our projects as opposed to a bio-geographical prioritization scheme.
 This is why we work in Cameroon but not the Congo, or Guyana and not Brazil for instance.
 CREE projects do not work in protected areas, rather we focus on buffer zones near national parks or other protected areas, as well as human-occupied lands rich in biodiversity that serve human health and well-being.

 What holds projects together?